-It's a list of things you can and can't do in the exam room.
+The Notice to Candidates is a list of things you can and can't do in the exam room.
 Your exam centre will give you a copy, but you can also see a copy here.

 4. What do I need to take with me on exam day?